MIGUELANGELCIPRIANO/NODEJS-PAYPAL/README.md

 ## INTRODUCTION

-In this project we will create a **Node.js** application integrating the **Paypal** payment method through its REST API service for developers.
+In this project we will create a **Node.js** application integrating the **PayPal** payment method through its REST API service for developers.
 We will create a business account and a user account to make a payment order, capture it and cancel it if we want.

 ## TECHNOLOGIES